 · I became a Certified Professional Locksmith (CPL) through participation in ALOA’s Proficiency Registration Program in 2004.

-· I am currently employed as a full-time locksmith at Elmira College Elmira, NY from April 2012 - October 2021 and was responsible for the proper maintenance of all doors and locking hardware as well as key systems Campus wide.
+· I was employed as a full-time locksmith at Elmira College Elmira, NY from April 2012 - October 2021 and was responsible for the proper maintenance of all doors and locking hardware as well as key systems Campus wide.
 I left Elmira College due to policy changes concerning Covid-19.

 I hear customers say, "If they want to get in, they will get in."
 I won't lie to you this is a true statement.
 Nothing is water proof, fire proof or burglar proof.
 There are, however, different degrees of resistants.
 The average thief is looking for the easy target.
 They don't want to spend alot of time or effort.
 Here are some helpful tips to make sure a would be thief goes to the next house.